 To be eligible: Students must be from an ethnic minority.
-They need to be a UK national and eligible to pay domestic student fees.
-They should be applying for the Bachelor of Music course and be attending an audition or interview during the college's main London audition period.
+They need to be UK nationals and eligible to pay domestic student fees.
+They should be applying for the Bachelor of Music course and attending an audition or interview during the college's main London audition period.

 Award amount: Awards are worth up to the value of full fees for each year of the course and can be used either to cover tuition fees or to help with living costs.